DragonSlayer87/eXtremeServer/README.md

 **Update your Server-Mod:**

     1. Open Terminal Shell
-    2. type in: cd GoldMod-Cube2
+    2. type in: cd eXtremeServer
     3. type in: git pull

     4. Build it: cd src